Help from your local council

 You don’t have to pay interest on Budgeting Loans or Budgeting Advances, but you will have to repay them.
 The repayments will come from your benefits.

 Funeral Expenses Payments

 A funeral can be a big expense.
-You may be able to get help with the cost through the Social Fund.
+You may be able to get a Funeral Expenses Payment (Funeral Support Payment in Scotland) to help with the cost.
 You must be: